The 20 Best Neutral Paint Colors With Wood (oak, maple, cherry, & more)

 16. SHERWIN WILLIAMS COLONNADE GRAY SW 7641

-WOOD STAINS THAT DO & DON’T LOOK GOOD WITH COLONNADE GRAY
+WOOD STAINS THAT GO WITH COLONNADE GRAY

-Colonnade Gray looks gorgeous with many yellow and orange-hue woods and more muted brown stains.
-It can also work with red ones but can enhance the red, so watch for that.
+- It can also work with orange and red stains, but can enhance them, so watch for that.

 Paint Color Review of Sherwin Williams Colonnade Gray